Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

   It also features github integrations to save and share progress.
 - [Substrate Playground](https://docs.substrate.io/playground/) - This is a Parity hosted very powerful build machine that anyone can access using a pre-compiled docker image of the base [substrate node template](https://github.com/substrate-developer-hub/substrate-node-template) to build on top of in an online VSCode-like IDE.
   The session is limited to 2 hours per user, before all data is cleared.
 There is no simple way to capture your work though, so this is only to be used in simple examples of substrate to iterate very quickly.
   _Note that it is unclear if 50+ students can access this at the same time, thus please let the TAs know if you plan to use this first!_

+### Conceptual workshops and activities

+While _most_ work students are doing should highlight _practical applications_ of the concepts, sometimes code isn't the best way to engage.
+For non-code based work, please see the [workshop outline template](content-templates/workshop-outline-template.md) that structures what we should include in workshops or activities.
+This should be included in the [./assets/materials-downloads/<the correct module>/<source>](./assets/materials-downloads/) directory for distribution to students.